In cryptic tweet, Antonio Brown appears to retire from NFL

 In a Twitter rant on the morning his most recent team was getting ready to play without him, the former New England Patriots receiver says, “Will not be playing in the NFL anymore.”
 He went on to take shots at other people in football who have been accused of sexual misconduct.

-Included among them: Patriots owner Robert Kraft, who was arrested in a prostitution and sexual trafficking sting in a Florida massage parlor.
+Included among them: Patriots owner Robert Kraft, who was arrested in connection with a prostitution and sexual trafficking sting in a Florida massage parlor.
 He has not been punished.
-“Different strokes different folks clearly,” Brown wrote .
+“Different strokes different folks clearly,” Brown wrote.

 Another target was Brown’s longtime Steelers teammate Ben Roethlisberger, who was suspended for four games after he was twice accused of sexual assault.
 “4 games for Big Ben crazy world I’m done with it,” Brown tweeted over a screenshot of a news article about the investigation.